Talbia/GithubBasics/Curl_Command.md

 ## Introduction to CURL

-- CURL stands for **Command line tool and library for transferring data with URLs**
+-CURL stands for **Command line tool and library for transferring data with URLs**
 - It's a tool for transferring data to and from a server and for making various types of requests.
 It's a great tool for testing RestAPIs.

 ### Commands: